NoLee/Movie-search-engine/README.md

 # Movie search engine
+### This is version 1, in which you can only see bulk movie details after a search.
+In later versions you could check each individual movie for more details.

 A simple website that acts as a search engine for movies.
 Movie information taken by the themoviedb.org API

 Instructions:
 - Download dependencies with with "npm install" (bootstrap, jquery and handlebars)